-This (Husserlian) account of imagination in terms of playful simulation not only addresses the problem associated with its objectifying character, but also goes some way towards clarifying its character as an intuitive act.
-For by saying that imagination is the playful simulation of perception, a first step is taken towards specifying how imaginary presence is achieved.
+We now turn to the first problem as mentioned at the beginning of section 2: the problem of accounting for the sensory intuitiveness of imagination.
 We can better appreciate the relevance of this problem if we recall Husserl’s account of the role of empty intention in the constitution of perceptual presence.
 Paradigmatic perception, or the perception of physical things, is characterized by a certain “contradiction” in its inner constitution: every perception “in fact and by its nature constantly pretends to accomplish more than it can accomplish” (Husserl 1966, p.
 11).
-In other words, it is simultaneously aware that it has reached its object in flesh and that it is constantly striving to reach it.
 On the one hand, perception gives the object in its bodily presence; it is the original mode in which the thing is intuited as itself, unmediated by signs or images (Husserl 1976, p.
 90).
 On the other hand, perception always shows its object from one perspective at a time; it is always partial, presenting a certain side of its object in a certain aspect through a certain profile.

 As an expression of this inherent “contradiction”, perceptual consciousness experiences a “pull” from the object, a “call”, so to speak, to tap into more of the reservoir of its unrevealed richness (Husserl 1966, p.
 5).
 In other words, perceptual consciousness is pervaded by a sense of lack that wants to be filled.
 In noematic terms, objects of perception are “intertwined and permeated with an intentional empty horizon, that is, [that they are] surrounded by a halo of emptiness…that is not a nothingness, but an emptiness to be fill-out.”
 (Husserl 1966, p.
 6; my emphasis) This “halo of emptiness” corresponds to an empty intention on the noetic side which is, therefore, not at all an inert emptiness.
 Empty intention strives for fulfilment and it does so in a twofold manner.
 Not only does it want intuitive fulness for what it emptily delineates in advance, but it also demands fulfilment due to its lack of determinacy.
 As “determinable indeterminacy”, it “strives onward” – even when its empty prefiguration is brought to intuitive fullness – “from one closer determination (Näherbestimmung) to another, again and again.”
 (Husserl 1966, p.
 83)